t Myeloma may also find its way into this writing blog.

 Cultural Burning at our family farm:

-we are excited to be part of Firesticks Alliance groundbreaking project Indigenous Knowledge for Climate Resilience.
+We are excited to be part of Firesticks Alliance groundbreaking project Indigenous Knowledge for Climate Resilience.
 This is a multi-year project that began in 2025.
 I’ve written a little bit about this here where you can also link to some of the videos.
 Go here for the project details.

-Podcast Interview:
+2023/2024 Podcast Interview:

 I’ve been interviewed for the Queensland Women’s Environmental Champions Podcast series.
 The podcast explored my environmental work focused through the Bimblebox Art Project.
 I talk about my influences, challenges, successes and more.
 You can listen here: